JuliaDynamics/LightSumTypes.jl/README.md

 Both work very similarly but there are some differences:

-- `@compact_structs` is a bit faster;
+- `@compact_structs` is significantly faster in almost all cases;

 - `@sum_structs` is more memory efficient and allows to mix mutable and immutable structs where fields belonging to different structs can also have different types, it uses [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl) under the hood.

 Even if there is only a unique type defined by these macros, you can access a symbol containing the conceptual type of an instance with the function `kindof`.